role-model/ecoEvoTheoryCourse/README.md

 ### Video: Why we can't fit these full MESS models with likelihood and what we can do about it

-Activities
+Topics
-- refer back to the "exact test" to motivate the idea of simulating a bunch
+- refer back to the "exact test" to motivate the idea of simulating a bunch of data sets
 - but we don't have a likelihood
 - ABC
 - likelihood-free ML